 Slow Cooker Hearty Chicken Stew

-Some of you know that my husband contracted the alpha-gal allergy as a result of a tick bite last year.
+Some of you know that my husband contracted the alpha-gal allergy as a result of a tick bite in 2017.
 This means he can’t eat red meat or dairy anymore.
-(It also means that I wait until he travels for work so that I can gorge on all the steak I can get my hands on.
-And I do gorge.
-I really love steak.)
-Thanks to his new allergies we’re enjoying an abundance of chicken at Casa de Shoemaker these days, friend.
+(It also means that I wait until he travels for work so that I can gorge on all the steak I can get my hands on.)
+Thanks to his allergies we’re enjoying an abundance of chicken at Casa de Shoemaker these days, friend.

-- Chicken (breasts, thighs, or a whole chicken will all work)
+- Chicken: Boneless skinless chicken breasts, boneless skinless thighs, or a whole chicken will all work.

-Once the chicken is cooked you shred it with a fork.
+Once the chicken is cooked you shred it with a fork and add the chicken pieces back to the slow cooker.
 Discard the skin and bones if using a whole chicken.
 At this point the chicken is literally falling off the bone on it’s own.